bhurter/arcade-game/README.md

 # Catch Me If You Can - Arcade Game

 It's recess time, and all the first-grade girls are chasing little Tommy around the playground.
 His mission is to avoid capture at all costs by crossing the sidewalk and jumping into the creek.
-Help him navigate his way through the hoardes of silly girls as they try to catch him.
+Help him navigate his way through the horde of silly girls as they try to catch him.

 ## Getting Started